Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Experimental Results

-We briefly introduce the network and dataset used in the experiments.
+The networks and datasets used in the experiments are introduced in brief here.
 For the network, our illustration Example \ref{exmp:first} is based on a simple convolutional neural network whose architecture is shown in Figure \ref{fig:basic-structrue} (more details in Appendix Figure \ref{fig:cnns}), called \emph{basic CNN($c$)} here with $c$ channels that will be specified in different experiments below.
 Basically, it has five convolutional layers of $c$ channels at each, followed by batch normalization and ReLU, as well as a fully connected layer in the end.
 Furthermore, we consider various popular networks in applications, including AlexNet \citep{krizhevsky2012imagenet}, VGG-16 \citep{simonyan2014very} and ResNet-18 \citep{HZRS16}.
 For the dataset, we consider CIFAR10, CIFAR100 \citep{krizhevsky2009learning} and Mini-ImageNet \citep{vinyals2016matching}.

-The spirit of the following experiments is to show, \emph{when and how, the margin bound could be used to numerically predict the tendency of generalization or test error along the training path?}